-Find out about the latest changes to the feed-in tariff, including payment rate cuts and whether it's still worth investing in solar panels.
+Find out about the closure of the feed-in tariff, as well as previous payment rate cuts and whether it's still worth investing in solar panels.

-The feed-in tariff (FIT) has been providing payments to owners of electricity-generating renewable energy technologies since 2010.
+The feed-in tariff (FIT) provided payments to owners of electricity-generating renewable energy technologies from 2010 to 2019.

-The generous initial rates of FIT meant the uptake of solar panels was faster than expected.
-The government has since decided that the rates for solar PV have to be cut to control costs.
+The initial FIT rates were generous, and the uptake of solar panels was faster than expected.
+As a result, the government decided that the rates for solar PV had to be cut to control costs.

-Read on to find out more about the feed-in tariff cuts - from how it will affect you if you already have solar panels, to whether it's still worth investing in solar panels.
+Read on to find out more about the feed-in tariff closure and cuts, including how it will affect you if you already have solar panels and whether it's still worth investing in solar panels.
 Click on the question below to jump to its answer:

 Without the feed-in tariff, it will take longer for your solar panels to pay for themselves through savings on your electricity bill.
 This makes solar PV a long-term investment, as you'll only make a profit once the system has paid for itself.
-The feed-in tariff is paid for 20 years (it used to be 25 years).

 However, if installation costs continue to fall and you pay less for your system, and/or if electricity prices continue to rise, the payback period will shorten.

-No. Solar PV systems already registered for the old feed-in tariff rates are not affected.
-Any change to the feed-in tariff rates, including the latest cut in January 2016, only affects new installations.
+No. Solar PV systems that are already registered for the old FIT rates aren't affected.
+Any change to the rates only affects new installations.

-Wind turbines, hydroelectric and micro-combined heat and power systems are all eligible for the feed-in tariff and have also been cut - but to a lesser extent.
+Wind turbines, hydroelectric and micro-combined heat and power systems were all eligible for the feed-in tariff and their rates were also cut - but to a lesser extent.
 We've pulled together the latest rates for all eligible technologies in an easy-to-read table - feed-in tariff rates.

 Where can I find out more?